ubmervy/Josephus-problem/README.md

 # Josephus-problem

 The problem is named after Flavius Josephus, a Jewish historian living in the 1st century.
 According to Josephus' account of the siege of Yodfat, he and his 40 soldiers were trapped in a cave, the exit of which was blocked by Romans.
 They chose suicide over capture and decided that they would form a circle and start killing themselves using a step of three.
-Josephus states that by luck or possibly by the hand of God, he and another man remained the last and gave up to the Romans.
+Josephus states that by luck or possibly by the hand of God, he and another man remained the last and gave up to the Romans... [http://en.wikipedia.org/wiki/Josephus_problem](http://en.wikipedia.org/wiki/Josephus_problem)

 ###Test example